 This inscription is dated to the eighteenth regnal year of the king which corresponds to 1058 CE which may be taken as the completion date of the temple as well.

 Inscription – An inscribed slab initially attached to the temple was removed to Calcutta in 19th century, subsequently to be lost forever.
 James Prinsep was the first to edit this record and his reduced facsimile is the only surviving proof of this slab.
 Prinsep published it in Journal of the Asiatic Society of Bengal vol VII, no 78, June 1838, pp 557-562.
-The inscription is dated to The below text is reproduced from Prinsep’s article.
+The inscription is dated to the later half of the eleventh century CE based upon the alphabets used.
+The below text is reproduced from Prinsep’s article.

 - The moon, perfect in his digits, full (born) with Sri from the midst of Kshira Samudra (the sea of milk) when churned by the Mandara mountain whirling with the chief of the serpents used as a rope by Brahma, Upendra, (Vishnu), Maheswara, Indra and Bali; – enlightens the three regions with his swollen beams and nectars !